Day 30, Monday, September 19

 Come, let us worship and bow down, let us kneel before the LORD our Maker.
 For He is our God, and we are the people of His pasture and the sheep of His hand.
 Psalm 95:6-7

-The Contrite Heart and Humility
+The Contrite Heart is a Dependent Heart

 From Bunyan’s The Acceptable Sacrifice

 Ah! pride, pride!
 You are that which holds many a man in the chains of his sins; you are it, you cursed self-conceit, and keep them from believing that their state is damnable.
 'The wicked, through the pride of his countenance, will not seek after God' (Psa 10:4).
 And if there is so much in the pride of his countenance, what is there in the pride of his heart?
 Therefore, Job says it is to hide pride from man, and so to save his soul from hell, that God chastens him with pain upon his bed, until the multitude of his bones stick out, and until his life draws nigh to the destroyer (Job 33:17-22).
 It is a hard thing to take a man off his pride, and make him, instead of trusting in, and boasting of his goodness, wisdom, honesty, and the like, to see himself a sinner, a fool, a man that is cruel, as to his own immortal soul.
 Pride of heart has a power in it, and is therefore compared to an iron chain, by which they are made stout, and with which they are held in that stoutness, to oppose the Lord, and drive his Word from their hearts (Lev 26:19; Psa 73:6).